12 Jake Owen Songs That Secure Him for the Long Haul

 Jake Owen cemented his legacy as the decade's definitive beach bum with "Beachin'," an easy-to-embrace summertime groove that rolls along like lazy waves on the shoreline.
 The song would become a platinum-selling No. 1 hit for Owen.

 While critics were mixed in their reviews of "Eight Second Ride," fans are nearly unanimous in loving this song.
 It's a concert highlight and a great contrast to the more subdued, introspective singles Owen has released.
 The singer lets his hair down and throws it around on this 2009 single.
 It's also important for him, because he met his wife during the video shoot.
 That didn't work out in the end, but they had a pretty cute kid together who remains Owen's No. 1 priority in life.

 After a false start with a song called "Real Life," Jake Owen reigned in his wild impulses to record "American Country Love Song" and songs on his American Love album.
 This was a more middle-of-the-road country-rocker that still proved to be interesting enough to hit No. 1 and go gold.
 It's a great song to sing along with live.

 Now with a new record label, Owen delivered a song that relied on a classic rock hit instead of his own grooves.
 That seemed like a tremendous risk for an artist that many may have been looking forward to claiming had "peaked."
 The love story relied on the spoken-word style Owen has used frequently across songs on his six studio albums, and in this case familiarity meant popularity.

 This is Owen's biggest commercial hit.
-'Barefoot Blue Jean Night' went double-Platinum for two million singles sold.
-While the summertime story found its way to the hearts of so many country fans, the song's irresistible hook made it unforgettable.
+"Barefoot Blue Jean Night" went double-platinum for two million singles sold.
+While the summertime story found its way to the hearts of so many country fans, the irresistible hook is what made it unforgettable.
 Eric Paslay led the writing team on this 2011 cut.